 Artist Bio

-Through his photography, workshops, and large temporary constructions, Troels Steenholdt Heiredal reassembles the world, enabling people to reflect on how they relate to it.
+Through his lens-based work, writing, and large-scale architectural works, Troels Steenholdt Heiredal (he/him/they) reassembles the world, enabling people to reflect on how they relate to it.

-Working highly interdisciplinary, he’s able to develop projects from idea, through concept, design, and construction.
-His work spans from the written word through photography and camera constructions to large-scale architectural spaces.
-Always with a keen sense for the small detail and tactility.
+Working highly interdisciplinary, he can develop projects from idea, through concept, design, construction, and execution.
+Always with a keen sense for detail and tactility.
+His multifaceted background includes turning workshops into performances and a key-shop into a camera.

-Troels is an invited guest critic at Cornell University, RISD, and The Cooper Union and was a founding fellow at Arts, Letters, & Numbers.
-He has worked, exhibited, and lectured in the US, Argentina, Colombia, Aruba, The Dominican Republic, and Denmark, including at Kunsthal Charlottenborg and the Copenhagen Metro.
+Troels has been an invited guest critic at Columbia GSAPP, Cornell University, RISD, The Cooper Union, and Tamkang University and helped found Arts, Letters, & Numbers.
+He has worked, exhibited, and lectured in the US, Argentina, Colombia, Aruba, the Dominican Republic, and Denmark, including at Kunsthal Charlottenborg and the Copenhagen Metro.
 He holds a Bsc in Architectural Engineering from the Technical University of Denmark and a Masters in Architecture from Aarhus School of Architecture.

-Troels was born and raised in Toftlund, a Danish village of 3000, and is currently living on Lenape Land, occupied territory now known as Brooklyn, NY, USA.
+Troels was born and raised in Toftlund (b.
+1984), a Danish village of 3000, and is currently living in Taipei, Taiwan.

 Artist Statement